 Additional EV road trip FAQs

-Can I drive my EV across the country?
+Can I drive my EV across the EU?

 Yes!
-In fact, driving an EV across the country is an increasingly popular way to road trip and see the sights.
-An EV cross-country road trip is now no different than an ICE road trip as all drivers need to plan their fuel according to the trip length.
-Get inspired by reading about other EV drivers who’ve road-tripped across the country with an EV.
+In fact, driving an EV across the EU is an increasingly popular way to road trip and see many sights.
+An EV road trip is now no different than an ICE road trip, as all drivers need to plan their fuel according to their trip length.
+ChargePoint’s pan-European roaming partnerships ensure that you can still use your ChargePoint app to charge your EV in other countries.
 You’ll be in great company.

 How far can electric cars go?

-Most EVs sold today have average ranges close to 300 miles.
-Luxury EVs with high ranges include the new Lucid Air Grand Touring, which can go 516 miles, and the Mercedes EQS sedan, which can travel 350 miles.
-Mid-range EVs like the Kia EV6 can ben driven about 310 miles, while the Ford Mustang Mach-E is rated for 312 miles.
-Whether you’re buying an EV with a road trip in mind or renting an EV for a family vacation, important things to consider when selecting an EV are size, the number of people in your family or friend group, your preferred features or aesthetic and price range.
-In general, we recommend looking for an EV with a good combination of range and charging speed.
-Read more tips here.
-Regardless of your EV’s range, drive electric with confidence knowing you’re connected to the world’s leading EV charging network with your ChargePoint app.
+Most EVs sold today have average ranges close to 300 miles or approximately 483 kilometres.
+Luxury EVs with high ranges include the new Lucid Air Grand Touring, which can go 516 miles or 830 kilometres, and the Mercedes EQS Sedan, which can go 350 miles or 563 kilometres.
+Mid-range EVs like the Kia EV6 can go 310 miles or 498 kilometres, and the Ford Mustang Mach-E can go 312 miles or 502 kilometres.
+Whether you’re buying an EV with a road trip in mind or renting an EV for a family holiday, good things to consider when selecting an EV are size, the number of people in your family or friend group, your preferred features or aesthetic and price range.
+In general, we recommend looking for an EV with a good combination of range & charging speed.
+Read more here.
+Regardless of your EV’s range, road-trip with an EV with confidence knowing that you’re connected to the world’s largest EV charging network with your ChargePoint app.

 How long does it take to charge an EV?

 How long it takes to charge your EV depends on the charger type and your EV’s capacity.
-A Level 1 AC charger will add 4 miles of range to your EV battery in 1 hour.
-A Level 2 AC charger will add 25-50 miles of range per hour.
-A Level 3 or DC fast charger will add 100+ miles of range to your EV in 30 minutes.
+An AC fast charger will add 25 – 50 miles or 40 – 80 kilometres of range per hour.
+A DC rapid charger will add 100+ miles or 160+ kilometres of range to your EV in 30 minutes.
 Choose the right charger type or station on your road trip according to your needs.
-A Level 1 charger is great for charging in a pinch, a Level 2 charger is great for charging for a few hours or overnight and a Level 3 charger is great when you’re in a rush (assuming your car is compatible).
-In general, we recommend fast charging to around 80% most of the time.
-Charging to 80% will extend the life of your battery and save you time as charging speed tends to decline for the last 20%.
-If you need the 100% for your next road trip leg, that's fine, but be aware it can take substantially more time when fast charging.
+An AC fast charger is great for charging overnight and a DC rapid charger is great when you’re in a rush (assuming that your car is compatible).
+In general, we recommend charging to around 80% most of the time.
+Charging to 80% will extend the life of your battery and save you time, as charging speed tends to decline for the last 20%.
+If you need the 100% for your next road trip leg, you’re perfectly fine to charge to 100%.
 Discover more about general charging speeds here.

 What should I bring on my EV road trip?

 Like any road trip, we recommend bringing lots of delicious snacks and fun activities for the road.
-These will especially come in handy if you find yourself charging somewhere not near an attraction that appeals to you.
-We also recommend always bringing the Level 1 charger that came with your EV on a road trip (and even just around town, to be safe).
-If you own a Tesla, you'll need an adapter to use CCS ports on your road trip.
-Soon, many EVs will also be able to use Tesla superchargers with an adapter.
-Read more about these nitty-gritty details here.
+These especially come in handy if you find yourself charging somewhere that’s not near an activity that appeals to you.
+We also recommend always bringing the charger that came with your EV on a road trip, and even just around town to be safe.

 What is range anxiety and should I worry about it?

 Range anxiety is the fear that an EV will run out of battery before reaching its destination.
-Experts agree this fear is increasingly one of the past.
-First, EV ranges increase by leaps and bounds every year.
+Experts agree that this fear is increasingly one of the past.
+Firstly, EV ranges increase by leaps and bounds every year.
 Second, EV charging infrastructure is growing exponentially.
 Third, an overwhelming majority of EV trips are short distances.
-But fear is a normal part of change, and the EV revolution is definitely bringing much-needed change, fast.
-Thinking through your EV’s range and current charge before starting any trip is no different than thinking through an old ICE vehicle’s tank capacity and status.
-As more and more people switch to EVs, they realize through lived experience they can let go of any range anxiety and charge, drive and live better.
+But fear is a normal part of change, and the EV revolution is definitely bringing much needed change, fast.
+Thinking through your EV’s range and current charge before starting any trip is no different from thinking through an old ICE vehicle’s tank capacity and status.
+As more and more people switch to EVs, they realise through lived experience that they can let go of any range anxiety, and charge, drive and live better.

 What happens if my EV runs out of battery while driving?

 This is very unlikely, as most EVs will notify you repeatedly if your charge is running low, provide info on nearby chargers and slow down protectively if you don’t charge up.
-In fact, an AAA study determined that EV drivers were much less likely than ICE drivers to run out of charge compared to gas and rarely needed towing.
-But should the unlikely happen to you on your road trip, rest easy and call AAA or a towing service to either charge your battery or tow your car to the nearest charger.
+Should the unlikely happen to you on your road trip, rest easy and call a towing service to either charge your battery or tow your car to the nearest charger.
 Please remember to never jump an EV with another PHEV, HEV or BEV and always call for assistance.
 You’ll soon be on your way.